TheBlackJJoker/Event-Managment/README.md

-# Docker with PHP8.2, Composer, MySQL8, Redis, Ngnix
+# Simple Appliction with REST API in Laravel 10
-Ready to work containers for Laravel, solving the problem with permission to newly created files by the artisan console, when working with WSL2.
+A simple application using REST API for handling events with the owner (user) and attendees.
+An example of using the REST API.
 ##

 Run docker containers